SAP-archive/teched2020-IIS361/exercises/ex5/README.md

 page using the Guided Development tool.
 Open this tool as in [Exercise 2 -- Configuring Content Area of Analytical List Page](../ex2#exercise-2---configure-content-area-in-analytical-list-page).

-Exercise 5.1 Define Header Information
+Exercise 5.1 Defining Header Information
 --------------------------------------

 In this exercise, you will define the information that will be displayed